Send a Workflow that requires agent input

 Editing a Document Request step

-You, the agent, may send a Workflow that enables you to customize a Document Request (a request for the customer to provide supporting documentation).
-There are two ways you can customize the request:
+You, the agent, may send a Workflow that enables you to customize a Document Request.
+You can customize a Document Request Workflow step in the following ways:

 • Edit the list of required documents